phamquiluan/hfaw/README.md

 ## Reproducibility

-We provide a script named `rq2.py` to assist in reproducing the RQ2 results from our paper.
+We provide a script named `rq2.py` to assist in reproducing the RQ2 results from [our ASE paper](https://dl.acm.org/doi/abs/10.1145/3691620.3695065).
 This script can be executed using Python with the following syntax:

 ```
 python rq2.py [-h] [--dataset DATASET] [--method METHOD] [--tdelta TDELTA] [--length LENGTH] [--test]